ethanjurman/gifler/README.md

 Recording gifs with an electron app & ffmpeg

-To start recording, start the project with `npm start` Then click two points on the screen.
+To start recording, start the project with `npm start`

+Then click two points on the screen.
+You can keep clicking to alter the selected recording area.
+Once you are happy with the selection press the `Enter` key on your keyboard.
 This will select the target recording area.

 Then, when done, focus back on the gifler window.
 It will stop the recording and your gif will be available as `output.gif`

 TODO